camunda/camunda-docs/docs/reference/early-access.md

 :::note

-Even though there are no support obligations, customers can still provide feedback through their designated support channels, file issues in in the respective [GitHub repositories](https://github.com/camunda), as well as submit questions and suggestions in the [Camunda Forum](https://forum.camunda.io/).
+Even though there are no support obligations, customers can still provide feedback through their designated support channels, file issues in the respective [GitHub repositories](https://github.com/camunda), as well as submit questions and suggestions in the [Camunda Forum](https://forum.camunda.io/).

 :::